radhikakhetan/groovy/README.md

-# groovy
+#Figure to Word

-An introduction to a new language groovy.
-The problem is Figure to word.
-Given a number we need to print its english translation.
+Given a number in figures, the output is the number in words.
+The implementation is in Groovy.

 **Example**